moxystudio/rfcs-oss/README.md

 The MOXY OSS RFC process aims to provide a consistent way for MOXY to facilitate the transparency of decisions made for features and changes in OSS related projects and processes.

-In short, an MOXY RFC is a proposal for a significant change or a new feature.
+In short, a MOXY RFC is a proposal for a significant change or a new feature.

 The RFC process will: